flaming-codes/shortcuts-simulator-launch/README.md

 This 'repo' contains the link to a completely editable **Shortcut** for macOS' **Shortcuts**-app.
 It allows you launch any simulator on your device w/o opening the terminal every time.
 This is super handy for my use case (testing web apps on various devices), so I thought it might help you, too!

+Why is there no code in this repo?
+That's b/c Apple doesn't allow a real export of Shortcuts, only links to their locations where they're stored.

 ## Prerequisites

 - macOS 12 or higher